-Indicator School District Program Improvement Status Not a Title I School In PI First Year of Program Improvement 2009-10 Year in PI Year 3 Number of Schools Currently in Program Improvement 144 Percentage of Schools Currently in Program Improvement 74.2
+Indicator School District Program Improvement Status In PI In PI First Year of Program Improvement 2010-2011 2009-10 Year in PI Year 4 Year 3 Number of Schools Currently in Program Improvement [†] 144 Percentage of Schools Currently in Program Improvement [†] 74.2

-\ A determination waiver (DW) indicates that the PI status of the school was carried over from the prior year in accordance with the flexibility granted through the federal waiver process.
+^{} A determination waiver (DW) indicates that the PI status of the school was carried over from the prior year in accordance with the flexibility granted through the federal waiver process.

-Includes charter schools.
+[†] Includes charter schools.